3. Codespaces

 Wait for Codespace#

 We know your time is very valuable.
 This codespace takes around 7-10 minutes to be fully operational.
-A local Kubernetes (kind) cluster will be configured and in it a sample application, Astronomy Shop, will be deployed.
+A local Kubernetes (k3d) cluster will be configured and in it a sample application, Astronomy Shop, will be deployed.
 To make your experience better, we are also installing and configuring tools like:

 k9s kubectl helm node jq python3 gh